-Learn the importance of installing borders between turf and other hardscapes to maintain the integrity of your installation.
-Discover the different border options,...
+Learn the importance of edging between artificial grass and other landscapes to maintain the integrity of your installation.
+Discover the different border options for...

 Installing playground turf whether it be at a school, playground, or your own backyard is an excellent addition.
 It can also be a little overwhelming to explore all of the options we provide, so we're here to help better understand what’s most important for your specific project.